All Episodes

 I think that Y2K is an interesting subject.

-Again, I don't profess to be a crystal ball reader, but I think that we can look at what's going on around us, we can look at the trends of history and politics in this country, and we can kind of project into the future and get a relative feeling
+Again, I don't profess to be a crystal ball reader, but I think that we can look at what's going on around us.

-Well, I know that you know a lot about bunkers and shelters and that sort of thing,
+Well, I know that you know a lot about bunkers and shelters and that sort of thing.

-Now, they quickly changed that to Control Center, but the news stories first came out as bunkers in Los Angeles, in Washington, D.C., in major urban areas, and they called them bunkers.
+Now, they quickly changed that to control center, but the news stories first came out as bunkers in Los Angeles, in Washington, D.C., in major urban areas, and they called them bunkers.

-Now, I thought that was a little bit interesting, not to say that anything is going to happen, but why would they be spending millions of dollars on these underground, whatever you want to call them, if nothing is ahead?
+I thought that was a little bit interesting, not to say that anything is going to happen, but why would they be spending millions of dollars on these underground, whatever you want to call them, if nothing is ahead?

-Well, that's a good point, and we'll talk a little more about the Russians and why the Russians are spending such extravagant amounts of money when they're bankrupt on their programs.
+Well, that's a good point, and we'll talk a little more about the Russians and why are the Russians spending such extravagant amounts of money when they're bankrupt on their programs.

 It's kind of an interesting parallel.

-But getting to that, if we look at the national FEMA command post, which is Mount Weather, Most people know nothing about Mount Weather, and it's only recently that in the last couple of years that articles have kind of squeaked through about its existence.
+But getting to that, if we look at the national FEMA command post, which is Mount Weather, most people know nothing about Mount Weather, and it's only recently that in the last couple of years that articles have kind of squeaked through about its existence.

 I don't know anything about it.